696e746c6f6c/Advanced-XSS-Challenge/README.md

 `sudo service apache2 status`

+- And once you are done with this XSS challenge, you can stop Apache server by this command:

+`sudo service apache2 stop`

 ## Warning:

 - Please if there's any issues with my code or it's not possible to solve this challenge, feel free to open issues and I will check them.
 But I'm prety sure it's possible to solve this challenge.
 You will see why.